 The charts below show the gender distribution across Highland Spring in four equally sized pay quartiles.
-For example, within the upper pay quartile 33.6% of employees are women and 66.4% are men.
+For example, within the upper pay quartile 33.0% of employees are women and 67.0% are men.

-Overall, women represent 21.5% of our workforce.
-Women are less well represented than this figure in the lower three quartiles due to proportionally more men being in lower level roles.
+Overall, women represent 23.1% of our workforce.
+Women are less well represented than this figure in the lower quartile, however we have seen positive change within the lower and upper middle quartiles during the reference period.

-Over recent years we have seen significant positive progress in the Upper quadrants, and we intend to build on this trend across the business.
+This progress is a trend we have managed over recent years, and we intend to build on this trend across the business.